andras-molnar/qualtrics/clicker-slider/README.md

-This script creates a progress bar that can filled by clicking on a button.
-You can customize the 'click cost function'.
+This script creates a progress bar that can be filled by clicking on a button.
+You can customize the 'click cost function', i.e. make it more or less difficult to fill the bar.

 1. Copy the HTML code into the question text of a Qualtrics question.
 2. Add the JS to the same question.